pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 > **Note:**
 >
-> Currently, `unlock DDL lock` is only valid for the lock in the `pessimistic` mode.
+> Currently, `unlock DDL lock` takes effect only for the lock in the `pessimistic` mode.

 #### Command usage